 Athletes complete the grueling 2.4 mile swim, only to jump on their bikes for 112 miles followed by a full marathon.
 Any one of these race components on their own is challenging; add them together and you have the Ironman!
 Read More»

-If you've been living under a rock, Oscar Pistorius (AKA The Blade Runner, AKA "The fastest man on no legs"), is the amazing South African sprinter who was born without fibula in either leg, requiring both legs to be amputated, below the knee, when he was 11 months old.
+Unless you have been living under a rock, you know that Oscar Pistorius (AKA The Blade Runner, AKA "The fastest man on no legs"), is the amazing South African sprinter who was born without fibula in either leg, requiring both legs to be amputated, below the knee, when he was 11 months old.
 He runs with the aid of twin J-shaped carbon fiber prostheses.
 He is among the top ranked 400 meter runners in the world and a favorite to qualify for the 2012 Olympics this summer in London.
 But is he disabled or "too abled?"

 Either way, Pistorius was a shoo-in for A4A first blog fame.
 Read More»